yohansutanto5/seleniumdemo/ReadME.md

 **notes** Due to DBS extension, random pop up may appear during succesfull login.
 You need to click OK manually to close the extension.
 4. Check Test result The test reports will be available in the `target` directory of your current location.

-### Method 2: Using Docker (Unfinished)
+### Method 2: Using Docker (RECCOMENDED)
 If you prefer to run the tests in a containerized environment:
 1. Build the Docker image: docker build -t selenium-demo
-2. Run container : docker run --name selenium-test selenium-demo
+2. Run container : docker run -it --name selenium-test selenium-demo
 3. Copy the test report to local directory : docker cp selenium-test:/usr/src/app/target ./target

 The test reports will be available in the `target` directory of your current location.